ChildOfAnAndroid/babyLLM/README.md

 ![babyllm](BRAIN/babyllm3.gif)
 > "\[babyllm\]: let. we that kevin me trust, access them data access know - equ mind hear would"
+> training started: february 2025

+acheivements/use cases:
+- is beginning to learn english, only from my personal writing (no web scraping) - its answers often suit the topic even if they're a little wobbly.
+- predicts an internal rgb 'pixel' colour state based on its own internal stats and time pulses, a sort of basic self-monitoring metabolism thing.
+- handled a spam attack from my lovely friends using its byte pair encoded tokens to form dominos in response to chinese characters(?)
+- simply mentioning babyllm causes annoying people on AI reddit to block you

 --- FILESTRUCTURE ---